boriswolvers/Project/DESIGN.md

 To save progress data I will need a database class.
 Data such as body stats can be saved as sharedpreference or maybe just as well in the database.
 Activities:
 * MainActivity
-* workout programs activity
+* Workout programs activity
+* Exercises activity
-* exercises activity
+* Statistics activity
-* calendar overview activity
+* Calendar overview activity
-* settings activity (form)
+* Settings activity (form)